 Slavery & human trafficking

 All businesses are encouraged to take sustained and concerted action to ensure they are not profiting directly or indirectly from modern slavery.
-As well as being ethically and morally important, the Modern Slavery Act 2015 (MSA 2015) is intended to push issues of modern slavery and human trafficking up the corporate agenda.
-Section 54 of the MSA 2015 requires some organisations to produce and publish an annual slavery and human trafficking statement.
+The Modern Slavery Act 2015 (MSA 2015) includes transparency in supply chains provisions, intended to push issues of modern slavery and human trafficking up the corporate agenda.
+MSA 2015, s 54 requires certain organisations to produce and publish an annual slavery and human trafficking statement.

 Even if your organisation is not caught by the requirements of MSA 2015, s 54, you are increasingly likely to have to articulate your response to modern slavery and human trafficking risks.
-Guidance from the Home Office and the British Standards Institute (BSI) recommend that even if you are not required to publish a statement under MSA 2015, s 54, it is best practice for all organisations to actively manage modern slavery and human trafficking risks and publish information about how they do so.
+Guidance issued by the Home Office and the British Standards Institute recommend that even if you are not required to publish a statement under MSA 2015, s 54, it is best practice for all organisations

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.